resyntax/resyntax/README.md

-I'm just a guy, who writes code.
+I'm just a guy, who writes code and can do it for you.

-Reach me on my discord resyntax#0630 if you want my help, don't know why you would but ok.
-I do Python, C++, and C# (no freebies).
+Reach me on my discord resyntax#0630 if you want me to do something for you.
+I do Python, Node.js, and C#.

+I specialise in discord bots and database scenanigans.

 Thunderstore : resyntax